 If a college has admitted you ED, and then you have been admitted elsewhere, you need to contact both schools to discuss whether they will release you from the ED commitment and allow you to attend the other school.

 Insufficient financial aid is the only legitimate and explicitly approved reason to withdraw from the ED commitment.
 Therefore, the best thing to do if you have been admitted ED but decided that you do not want to attend is write a letter or call to explain your reasons.
 You'll likely need to plan a gap year between high school and college, and then you can apply to other colleges for the following fall.

 For more on ED and EA policies, and other admission practices, see the National Association for College Admission Counseling Web site, www.nacacnet.org and their statement of principles of good practice.

 You can early action to more than one school, right?
 And you can't early decision and also early action?
 Just ED? - Please confirm.
 What are the rules regarding early admission? - Nilima

-Unfortunately the area of admission plans has gotten more, not less complex.
-Fundamentally, the rules depend on which colleges you apply to.
+Unfortunately, the area of admission plans has become increasingly complex, and the rules depend on the college.
 Some Early Decision colleges (offering the binding ED plan) do allow you to apply to other colleges Early Action (non-binding) while others don't.
 Some Early Action (EA) colleges allow students to apply to other EA schools, but others don't.
 Some allow EA, but not an ED.
 Applications to public universities under rolling admission plans (non-binding) are usually not prohibited.
-Make sure to check the fine print on the Web site and in the application materials for each college to which you are applying to see what is allowed or not.
-The National Association for College Admission Counseling (nacacnet.org) offers a summary of admission plans and guidelines on its Web site.
+Therefore, make sure to check the fine print on the school's website and in the application materials for each college.

 Can you shed some light on the help that early decision provides?
 Thank you! - Stephen